aywengo/kafka-schema-reg-migrator/README.md

 - **If you want to only clean up (without migrating), set `DRY_RUN=true` as well.**
 - Use with caution as it will delete all existing schemas in the destination

+### Context Support
+- Set `SOURCE_CONTEXT` and/or `DEST_CONTEXT` to specify contexts
+- Supports migrating schemas between different contexts
+- Can migrate from default context to a specific context
+- Can migrate from one context to another
+- Context names are case-sensitive
+- When using contexts, subject names in the destination will be prefixed with the context name (e.g., `:.context-name:subject-name`)

 ## Safety Features

 - Dry run mode by default